MegaOwIer/CNOI-problems/2019/NOI-Day1/A.md

 Each of the next $m$ lines contains $4$ integers $p_i, q_i, x_i, y_i$.

+It is guaranteed that there is at least one way for little cat to go home.

 ### Output

 Print a single integer — the minimal anxiety.